atelierspierrot/internationalization/README.md

 ## Extensions

-The package embedded an extension to use the class in [the Twig template engine](http://twig.sensiolabs.org/).
+The package embeds an extension to use the class in [the Twig template engine](http://twig.sensiolabs.org/).
 See the [Twig Extension page](TwigExtension.md) for more infos.